Soklet Logo

 Server-Sent Event Server

-If your application supports Server-Sent Events, you must also configure a ServerSentEventServer.
+If your application supports Server-Sent Events, configure a SseServer.
 This is a separate server (and port) dedicated to SSE connections.
+A regular HTTP HttpServer is only needed if the same app also exposes ordinary HTTP Resource Methods.
 See the Server-Sent Events documentation for details.

 The minimum required configuration is the port number on which to listen.